saragerion/introduction-to-serverless-workshop/README.md

+# Workshop: An introduction to serverless
-# An Introduction to Serverless, based on examples featuring Serena Williams workshop
+# Based on examples featuring Serena Williams

-Step by step to login into DAZN demo account and deploy webapp serveless sample application using CloudFormation
+This repository explains the steps that need to be followed during the workshop, to temporary log in into the DAZN demo account, and deploy a serveless webapp sample application using a CloudFormation stack.

-* Login in the AWS console
+Technologies used:

-* Deploy AWS services using CloudFormation
+* AWS CloudFormation

-* Trigger AWS Lambda
+* AWS API Gateway

-* Publish new version AWS Lambda using versions
+* AWS Lambda